Sixtiers: History

-A massive fire that lasted two days broke out at the State Public Library in Kyiv on 24 May 1964.
-Hundreds of thousands of books and manuscripts on Ukrainian history were lost or destroyed.
+The 1964 State Public Library fire in Kyiv lasted two days and resulted in the destruction of hundreds of thousands of books and manuscripts on Ukrainian history.
 This had a massive impact on the young intellectuals.
-Sverstiuk wrote an essay under the title "On the Occasion of Pohruzhalsky's Trial," which raised suspicion that the fire meant to erase Ukrainian history.
+Sverstiuk wrote the essay "On the Occasion of Pohruzhalsky's Trial", which raised suspicions that the fire was intended to further erase Ukrainian history.

-In response, the ideas of the Sixtiers began to spread in samvydav and the Writer's Union continued to host events.
-In January 1965, the Writers' Union nominated Symonenko for the Shevchenko Prize, the highest Ukrainian award for writers.
-A remembrance was also sponsored in Kyiv attended by Symonenko's mother.
-Finally, Symonenko's diaries were published abroad, which triggered a crackdown from the KGB.

-The crackdown on the young intellectuals was quick.
-As many as 200 Ukrainian Sixtiers were arrested in a 1965–1966 purge.
+The ideas of the Sixtiers began to spread in samvydav and the Writers' Union continued to host events.
+In January 1965, the Writers' Union posthumously nominated Symonenko for the Shevchenko Prize, the highest Ukrainian literary award.
+Symonenko's diaries were published abroad, triggering a crackdown by the KGB.
+As many as 200 Sixtiers were arrested in a 1965–1966 purge.
 Hoska's apartment came under KGB surveillance.
-In April 1965, Radianska Ukraina published a forgery claiming to be Symonenko's mother, accusing other Sixtiers of betraying her son.
-In August, many young intellectuals were rounded up and arrested.

-On 4 September 1965, during the premiere of Sergei Parajanov's film Shadows of Forgotten Ancestors in Kyiv's Ukraina cinema, three Sixtiers (Dziuba, Chornovil and Vasyl Stus) spoke to protest against the arrests of Ukrainian young intelligentsia.
-Many faced repression, including Stus, who lost his job at State Historical Archive.
+In April 1965, Radianska Ukraïna published a forged letter credited to Symonenko's mother, which accused other Sixtiers of betraying him.
+On 4 September 1965, during the premiere of Shadows of Forgotten Ancestors in Kyiv's Ukraïna cinema, three Sixtiers (Dziuba, Chornovil and Vasyl Stus) spoke to protest against the arrests of Ukrainian intelligentsia.
+Many faced repression, and Stuswas was dismissed from his job at the State Historical Archive.

-Faced with fierce resistance from the party apparatus, some of the Sixtiers compromised with the authorities, while others evolved into political dissidents, members of the human rights movement, and open opposition to the regime.
-Ivan Dziuba would publish "Internationalism and Russification?"
-In 1967, Chornovil would collect tales of the arrested Sixtiers and publish "Woe from Wit."
+Faced with fierce resistance from the party apparatus, some of the Sixtiers compromised with the authorities.
+In contrast, others became political dissidents, members of the human rights movement, and openly opposed the regime.
+Ivan Dziuba published Internationalism or Russification?
+In 1967, Chornovil collected tales of the arrested Sixtiers which he published as Woe from Wit.

-Following Perestroika, the Sixtiers started to gather again.
-In 1989 Ivan Drach, Viacheslav Chornovil, Mykhailo Horyn founded Popular Movement of Ukraine (Rukh).

-Many Sixtiers would go on to serve in Ukrainian politics and the art scene following independence in 1991.
+Following perestroika, the Sixtiers started to gather again.
+In 1989, Ivan Drach, Viacheslav Chornovil, and Mykhailo Horyn founded Popular Movement of Ukraine (Rukh).
+Following Ukrainian independence in 1991, many Sixtiers served in Ukrainian politics and the art scene.